jottavia/NBEN902-Editor/README.md

 Project Structure

-    main.py: The main script to run the application. editable_table.py: Contains the EditableTable class for managing the table of data. file_operations.py: Functions for parsing and saving fixed-width files. member_selector.py: A module for selecting members from an Excel spreadsheet. utils.py: Utility functions, including tooltip functionality.
+    src/main.py: The main script to run the application. src/editable_table.py: Contains the EditableTable class for managing the table of data. src/file_operations.py: Functions for parsing and saving fixed-width files. src/member_selector.py: A module for selecting members from an Excel spreadsheet. src/utils.py: Utility functions, including tooltip functionality.
+    src/sftp_transmitter.py: Handles the SFTP transmission with a detailed dialog and progress indicator.
     .gitignore: Git ignore file to exclude unnecessary files from the repository.
     README.md: Project documentation.